Phase 6

 images/download/attachments/164333236/Postexecution_Diagramm_EN-version-1-modificationdate-1738912089672-api-v2.png

-You can optionally call a Java class at the end of phase 6 between the creation of the output file and the actual sending of the file.
+Lobster_data offers the option to optionally call a Java class at the end of phase 6 between the creation of the output file and the actual sending of the file.
 This postexecution class can additionally manipulate the file before sending it.

 Postexecution after Integration Unit in phase 5